How many pom poms?

-How many rocks are in the jar?
-Challenge your kids with this fun Estimation Station.
-How close can they get?
+Challenge your kids with this fun Estimation Station math game.
+How close can they get to the correct amount?

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.

 I found a selection of glass jars and loose parts.
 Any glass or clear container would work.

 I filled my jars with rocks, LEGO blocks, and pom poms.
 These were all items that I had readily available.